Coarse correlated equilibria for continuous time mean field games in open loop strategies: Existence of a coarse correlated solution of the mean field game

 \section{Existence of a coarse correlated solution of the mean field game}

+The main result of this section regards the existence of a coarse correlated solution of the MFG, which requires the following additional assumption: \begin{customassumption}{\textbf{B}} For every $(t,x,m) \in [0,T] \times \R^d \times \pwassspace{2}{\R^d}$, the set

+is closed and convex. \end{customassumption} Assumption \ref{convexity_assumptions} is standard when dealing with relaxed controls (see, e.g., \cite{el_karoui_compactification} and \cite{haussmann1990sicom} for relaxed controls in control theory, and the series of works \cite{carmona2016commonnoise,lacker2015martingale,lacker2016,lacker2020convergence}, or \cite{campi18absorption}, in mean field games literature).
+Similarly to these works, we will use relaxed controls to apply compactness arguments, and we will use Assumption \ref{convexity_assumptions} to come back to strict controls.
+We refer to Section \ref{existence:sezione_crtl_rilassati} in the Appendix for a brief recap on relaxed controls.

-Taking inspiration from \cite{hart_schmeidler, nowak1992correlated, Nowak1993} and \cite[Appendix 1.B]{bonesini_thesis}, we associate a zero-sum game to the search of a mean field CCE.
+The main result of this section is the following: \begin{theorem}[Existence of a coarse correlated solution of the MFG] In addition to Assumptions \ref{standing_assumptions}, suppose that Assumption \ref{convexity_assumptions} holds.
+Then there exists a coarse correlated solution of the mean field game. \end{theorem} The road map to prove Theorem \ref{existence:main_theorem} is as follows: Taking inspiration from \cite{hart_schmeidler, nowak1992correlated, Nowak1993} and \cite[Appendix 1.B]{bonesini_thesis}, we associate a zero-sum game to the search of a mean field CCE.
 Loosely speaking, the game should be of the following type: player A, the maximizer, chooses a correlated flow $(\Lambda,\mu)$, while player B chooses a deviating strategy $\beta \in \A$.
 The payoff functional is the following: